Best headphones for cycling 2025: Indoors and outdoor options tested and rated

 The best headphones for cycling let you safely listen to music, podcasts, or even talk online e-racing tactics

-Fortunately we’ve tested many pairs and selected the best performers, taking into a variety of considerations including sound clarity, how well they stay in place, the length of the battery life, as well as how they rate in terms of rain/ sweat and dust resistance.
+Likely, many people will not want to have multiple sets of headphones, so they will need to work in various scenarios, and just for cycling.
+This puts a significant demand on the best headphones.
+Fortunately, we’ve tested many pairs and selected the best performers, taking into account a variety of considerations, including sound clarity, how well they stay in place, the length of the battery life, as well as their performance in the elements and overall durability.

-This testing largely took place indoors, and our reviews are focused accordingly, weighing up how they perform while racing on Zwift for example aboard of the best indoor smart bikes.
-However, we've also included some options suitable for use while riding outdoors.
+Our testing largely took place indoors, as this is where the majority of the team tends to use them and our reviews are focused accordingly.
+We weighed up how they perform while racing on Zwift, for example, aboard one of the best indoor smart trainers.
+However, we've also included some options suitable for use while riding outdoors, for those who choose to do this.

 The Quick List